Mood Rugs

 The History of Rug Making in Khorasan:

-Carpets from Khorasan trace their history back to the sixteenth century.
+Carpets from Khorasan can be traced back to the sixteenth century.
 The local tribal communities were rampantly engaged in making beautiful rugs with the utmost perfection of that era.
 However, the exact time is still a matter of debate among historians.

 The magnificent designs epitomized the art and skills of the Islamic world.
 This rug-making industry was in the high limelight and attracted the wealthy class who could afford such luxurious carpets.

 The vast majority of oriental carpets from Khorasan, the hub of the most beautiful rugs, were sold in Mashhad, the region’s capital.
-Khorasan rugs from the sixteenth to eighteenth century are now conserved in museums across the world as part of a unique collection.
+Khorasan rugs from the 16th to 18th centuries are now conserved in museums worldwide as part of a unique collection.

 Other carpet-producing centers around Mashad were Kashmar (Turshis), Moud, Ghain, Sabzevar, and Birjand.
-To protect the best standards of this age-old business, Shah Abbas, the ruler, regularly confiscated and destroyed carpets that were improperly woven or had inappropriate coloring procedures.
+To maintain the highest standards of this age-old business, Shah Abbas, the ruler, regularly confiscated and destroyed carpets that were improperly woven or had improper coloring procedures.

-The Impact of Afghan Attack On Rug Making:
+The Impact of the Afghan Attack On Rug Making:

-Parallel to the beautiful rug making, political disturbances, and the power struggle were common phenomena.
+Parallel to the beautiful rug-making, political disturbances and power struggles were common phenomena.
 It drastically shaped the fate of the rug and crafts industry.

-The Afghans invaded Iran in 1722, leading to political unrest and the downfall of the rug industry, particularly in urban places like Mashhad.
+The Afghans invaded Iran in 1722, resulting in political unrest and the decline of the rug industry, particularly in urban areas such as Mashhad.
 The century-old art was struggling for its existence.

 Fortunately, Khorasan successfully revived the fantastic rug business with the help of the Iranian Royal Court.
 The beautiful carpets were exclusively made to meet the demands of the ruling families and their associates in the Court.